The Evolution of A Logo

 For color inspiration, we spent a lot of time looking at color palates on design-seeds.com and playing with Adobe’s color wheel.
 We went through a lot of color options before we ultimately latched onto a green and purple pallette.
+(You can really see the variation of a logo, even with small color changes!)
 Here are only two of the many we tried:

 Even the green and purple went through a lot of changes before we perfected it!

 And here are the final logo variations!
 We created three different variations so Allied Women Entrepreneurs would have options depending on needs for various materials and layouts across the web and in print.

 A logo is such an important part of a brand.
 It needs to be memorable, easy to read, and versatile so it can be used in a variety of manners.
 AWE decided, for example, to have custom thank you cards printed with an artistic version of the logo.
 This way, their thank you cards are still branded with the AWE logo but are more unique and memorable than a plain white card with the logo printed in the middle.
 (If you’ve received a thank you card from us, you know what we have something similar!)

 Check out this video of one for our favorite artists, Melinda, creating artwork for AWE’s thank you cards!

 Share your thoughts!

 We’d love to hear what you think about the evolution of a logo, and the final logo design for AWE!
 Do you have any questions about the process we went through in creating it?
 How does this process compare to the process you went through when creating your logo?
 Get in touch with us on Twitter, or send us an email!